Skip to main content

-Advanced Permissions settings are located under Settings > All Settings > View all permission settings > Show Advanced Settings > Customise access & roles.
+Note: You can access the Advanced Permissions settings discussed throughout this guide by navigating to Settings > All Settings > View all permission settings > Show Advanced Settings... > Customise access & roles here.

-There are five default permission levels in Tanda detailed in the table below:
+In addition to any custom roles you create, there are five default permission levels pre-configured in Tanda, which are detailed in the table below:

 Default permission level